profrobwells/first-llm-classifier/docs/bulk-prompts.md

 import pandas as pd
 ```

 Now we're ready to load the California expenditures data prepared for the class.
-It contains the distinct list of all vendors listed as payees in itemized receipts attached to disclosure filings over the past 25 years.
+It contains the distinct list of all vendors listed as payees in itemized receipts attached to disclosure filings.

 ```python
 df = pd.read_csv("https://raw.githubusercontent.com/palewire/first-llm-classifier/refs/heads/main/_notebooks/Form460ScheduleESubItem.csv")